Inedo/inedo-docs/Content/proget/reference-api/proget-api-assets/file-endpoints/proget-api-assets-files-delete.md

 :::

 ## Command Specification (CLI)
-The `assets rm` command is used to delete a file in the asset directory.
+The `assets delete` command is used to delete a file in the asset directory.

 The `--path` options is always required.
 The `--feed` option is required if there is no default feed configured.